-- cube (Cube) Input cube.
-The input cube should have a iris.coords.CellMeasure named 'ocean\volume', unless it has regular 1D latitude and longitude coordinates so the cell volumes can be computed by using iris.analysis.cartography.area\weights() to compute the cell areas and multiplying those by the cell thickness, computed from the bounds of the vertical coordinate. - operator (str) The operation.
-Used to determine the iris.analysis.Aggregator object used to calculate the statistics.
-Currently, only mean is allowed. - \\operator\kwargs Optional keyword arguments for the iris.analysis.
-Aggregator object defined by operator.
+- cube (iris.cube.Cube) Input cube.
+The input cube should have a iris.coords.
+CellMeasure with standard name 'ocean\volume', unless it has regular 1D latitude and longitude coordinates so the cell volumes can be computed by using iris.analysis. cartography.area\weights() to compute the cell areas and multiplying those by the cell thickness, computed from the bounds of the vertical coordinate. - operator (str) The operation to apply to the cube, options are: 'mean'.